-The Trustee has signed agreements with the investment managers and platform provider setting out in detail the terms on which the portfolios are managed.
+The Trustee has signed agreements with the investment managers setting out in detail the terms on which the portfolios are managed.
 The investment managers' primary role is the day-to-day investment management of the Scheme's investments.
-The managers are authorised under the Financial Services and Markets Act 2000 (as amended) to carry out such activities.
+The managers are authorised under the Financial Services and Markets Act 2000 (as amended), or under similar regulation where not domiciled in the UK, to carry out such activities.